AIFlow-agent/contracts/README.md

 This system ensures a smooth and dependable financial flow between users and the AI Oracle.

-### AI Oracle Payment Token
+### AI Oracle Token

-The AI Oracle Payment Token is the native utility token powering the AI Oracle ecosystem.
+The AI Oracle Token is the native utility token powering the AI Oracle ecosystem.
 Its key features include:

 1. Medium of Exchange: Serving as the primary currency for all transactions within the AI Oracle framework.
 2. Security: Utilizing blockchain technology to guarantee secure and tamper-proof transactions.